shello/fruitmachinebot/README.md

 #### Posting to Mastodon

-To post to Mastodon, you need to set up the client by one of two ways:
+To post to Mastodon, you need to set up the client by one of the following ways:

 1. Set the `FRUITMACHINE_CLIENT_ID`, `FRUITMACHINE_CLIENT_SECRET` and
    `FRUITMACHINE_ACCESS_TOKEN` environment variables with the values given on the Settings > Development > Your application interface of your Mastodon instance;
+2. Create a file named `.ENV` in the root directory of the project, with the same variables as above in the format `variable_name=value`, one per line.
-2. Create two text files, `data/client_cred.secret` and `data/user_cred.secret`.
+3. Create two text files, `data/client_cred.secret` and `data/user_cred.secret`.
    The first file should have the "Client ID" in the first line, and the "Client Secret" in second line; the second file needs to have the "Access Token" in the first line.